tvc15brian/PlanetOfTheAIPs/README.md

 ##### framemd5

 The FFmpeg ​framemd5 format used to decode input audiovisual data to produce one checksum per frame.
 These formats facilitate testing functions such as verifying that an adjusted decoder maintains intended results or that an FFmpeg decoder decodes a stream to the same data as another decoder.
 This workflow results in a framemd5 document (orignalfilename.framemd5) in the same directory as original file.

+##### BagIt-MD5

+BagIt is a hierarchical file packaging format designed to support disk-based storage and network transfer of arbitrary digital content.
+This workflow used the default MD5 algorithm.
+This workflow depends on bagit.py living in /usr/local/bin/.

 ##### BagIt-SHA256